 Ecuador Hacienda Legrand Robusta

-Creamy vanilla, melon, toasted marshmallow, and orange.
+Creamy vanilla, Coconut, toasted marshmallow, and apple.
 An excellent example of specialty-grade Robusta, ideal for those looking to try something different, whether by espresso or french press.

 Paradise Coffee Roasters has been a champion of robusta coffee producers since 2004.
 And to that effect, Paradise founder Miguel has been supporting and collaborating with robusta growers in India, Ecuador, and Thailand.
 We believe that if the industry is serious about sustainability and truly cares about coffee producers, we cannot afford to ignore nearly half of the coffee farmers in the world.
 To us, specialty coffee is not a species, variety, or location.
 It is a process.

 Specialty robusta works great as espresso and is an integral part of our Espresso Classico blend.
 Excellent examples like this one also make for a nice low acid pour over coffee.

 Hacienda Legrand is a new robusta farm planted in Ecuador's Coastal Santa Elena province by the Bustamante family.
 Previously they had operated Ecuador Hacienda Denise (whose coffee we have purchased in the past) which was started in 1987 and named after their Daughter Denise, who now as an adult helps manage coffee operations and has been pushing the boundaries of what is possible with the Robusta species.
 On their original farm they developed their own compound hybrid variety suited to their lowland environmental conditions and to produce an excellent cup.
 Called Ecu-robusta their new farm Hacienda Legrand is planted with this variety.

 This coffee was fermented Anaerobically as whole cherries for 5 days before drying as a natural (dried in the cherry) on raised screens